 Boil, don’t bake

 Boiling the potatoes cooks them faster than baking them.
-The shorter the cooking time, the less carbohydrates will be converted to starches.
+The shorter the cooking time, the fewer carbohydrates will be converted to starches.

 Place potatoes in cold water